insight-icon/balanced-dex-api/README.md

 # balanced-dex-api

+> WIP

+Backend APIs for the Balanced Token DEX.
+Contains both REST and websocket endpoints for retrieving and subscribing to transactions of the token.
+Based on FastAPI.

+## Services

+- **blockparser**
+    - WIP - Waiting on contracts to be run on testnet
+    - Polls node and filters events based on address then forwards the event logs to Kafka topic
+- **orders**
+    - Takes order events and builds K-Lines (candlestick charts) for DEX
+    - Historical request filled from REST API and realtime updates based on websocket connection
+    - Currently tested based on mocked event logs until contracts running
+    - OpenAPI spec and rendered docs
+    - Checkout it's [README](./orders/README.md) for more info on endpoints
+- **loans**
+    - WIP - Still scoping

+## Stack

+- **Kafka**
+    - Main message bus of the stack.
+    - Currently configured with schema registry and confluent control center
+- **Redis**
+    - Main backend for orders service and websocket connection manager

 ## Backend Requirements

 * [Docker](https://www.docker.com/).
 * [Docker Compose](https://docs.docker.com/compose/install/).
 * [Poetry](https://python-poetry.org/) for Python package and environment management.

 ## Backend local development